CedarStreetGarage/python-keras-neural-network-inverse-kinematics/README.md

 commands are mainly for testing and to validate the Denavit-Hartenberg part of the problem.

 The model can be found in `src/model.py`, the generator is in `/src/generator.py` and the specifics of training the network can be found in `src/train.py`.
+It is all pretty self explanatory and easy to find.
+The only thing it is not is performant since it is based on `sympy` evaluation.